BraneShop/BraneShop.github.io/src/posts/Non-Technical-But-Detailed-Explanation-Of-Our-Business-Card-Designs.md

 tags: creative-ai, exploratory
 ---

-Our new business cards arrived earlire this week, and since showing them around to a few people and getting some very nice feedback, I thought it might be of interest to talk a bit about how they were made.
+Our new business cards arrived earlier this week, and since showing them around to a few people and getting some very nice feedback, I thought it might be of interest to talk a bit about how they were made.